Generalized phrase structure grammar: Counterarguments

-Evidence soon emerged, however, that CFGs could not describe all of natural language (with examples in particular from Dutch and Swiss German), and Gazdar, along with most other syntacticians, accepted that natural languages cannot in fact be adequately described by CFGs.
+Evidence soon emerged, however, that CFGs could not describe all of natural language (with examples in particular from Dutch and Swiss German cross-serial dependencies), and Gazdar, along with most other syntacticians, accepted that natural languages cannot in fact be adequately described by CFGs.
 As a result, Generalized Phrase Structure Grammar was soon abandoned as a framework for describing natural languages, although CFGs are still used in computing languages.
 Most of the syntactic innovations of GPSG were subsequently incorporated into head-driven phrase structure grammar.